RedCocoon/AsepriteSiphon/preset-templater/readme.md

 ## OwO What's this?
-Preset Templater is an Aseprite extension that allows you to generate a palette by selecting a file or entering an URL.
+Preset Templater is an Aseprite extension that allows you to save and load template files.

 ## Install Guide
 - Download the lastest version of the scripts for your platform from https://github.com/RedCocoon/AsepriteSiphon/releases